docbyte-com/nuxeo-core/modules/platform/nuxeo-platform-audit/nuxeo-platform-audit-elasticsearch/README.md

 ## Data Migration

-When `nuxeo-elasticsearch-audit` is deployed it will automatically replace the default JPA implementation.
+When `nuxeo-platform-audit-elasticsearch` is deployed it will automatically replace the default JPA implementation.

 However, if you have previous data inside JPA you have to migrate it.